barakooda/axon_test/README.md

 # Axon Test Project

 This project demonstrates a video processing pipeline using OpenCV and multiprocessing.
-The pipeline includes reading frames from a video, detecting motion, blurring detected regions, and displaying the blurred frames.
+The pipeline includes reading frames from a video, detecting people / objects, blurring detected regions, and displaying the blurred frames.

 ## Example Output